masashitanimura/2.0/pages/evowebservices/evowebservices_phpinstall.md

 - Web Server (EWS, Apache, Nginx)
 - EMS (events enabled)
+- For EMS 1.7.0 - 1.7.1 only

 ## Getting evowebservices

-The default evowebservices in EMS package is the one that runs on PHP.
+The default evowebservices in EMS package 1.7.1 below is the one that runs on PHP.
 To be able to install the EMS with evowebservices, please see the installation guide [here](http://docs.evostream.com/ems_user_guide/installation).

 After installation, the evowebservices will be found here: `..\evo-webroot\evowebservices`